AcrossLimits/foodplanet/README.md

 # Replication
 Below see the steps you will need to take to replicate Food Planet

+#### The Facebook Application
+This framework makes use of Facebook to handle logins.
+In order to facilitate this you need to create a blank Facebook application.
+To do this, navigate to the [Facebook Developers](https://developers.facebook.com/) page, login and then click `My Apps > Add a New App` from the menu in the top right of the page.

+When asked what platform to use, chose `Website`, give your new app a name and then click `Create New Facebook App ID`.
+When prompted, enter a contact email and select the category your new app will fall under, in our case `Games>Trivia & Word`. *You may need to prove you are human at this point.* You will then be taken to a Quick-start page, ignore this and simply click the `Skip Quickstart` button on the top right of the page.

+Finally, you will be taken to your new applications settings page.
+Take note of the `App ID` and `App Secret` as we will be using them later.
+At this point we have created a blank Facebook Application but we will be returning to this page later on to finish things up.

 #### The Database
 Download the database schema `Schema.sql` found within the `Schema` folder.
 Create a mySQL database and run the schema within it, creating the required tables.